-Principles of Pediatric Clinical Pharmacology Lecture Series
+Principles of Pediatric Clinical Pharmacology and Therapeutics Lecture Series

-The Principles of Pediatric Clinical Pharmacology Lecture Series, launched in 2012, addresses the fundamentals of clinical pharmacology from a pediatric perspective.
+The Principles of Pediatric Clinical Pharmacology and Therapeutics Lecture Series, launched in 2012, addresses the fundamentals of clinical pharmacology from a pediatric perspective.
 It is designed to meet the needs and knowledge gaps of those pediatric clinical pharmacology students who lack a formal educational curriculum in this discipline, but the series is open to other groups of trainees who may benefit from the information.

 Although this lecture series was designed specifically for fellows in the T32 Training Program, anyone interested in the topic areas can also join the weekly webinars and discussions.